MKortmann/wouldyourather/README.md

 # Would You Rather App

-The App is basically a game that the user has to logIn or signUp to start it.
+Would You Rather is a game of preferences that the user answer a preference question deciding between two options.
-The player can answer a question, ask question, view answered questions and leaderboard.
+The player can answer a question, ask question, view answered questions preferences and check the leaderboard.
-This is the first version of the App that was developed from scratch using React and React-Router-Dom.# At this first stage we are not using any state management as Redux or Context.
+This is the first version of the App that was developed from scratch using React and React-Router-Dom.
+At this first stage we are not using any state management as Redux or Context.

-The idea is to develop an app that really need state management without it.
-Then we will apply it to really fell the advantages of using the state management.
+The idea is to develop an app that need state management without it.
+Sounds crazy, but this is the best way to learn.
+After that, we will implement the same app using a state management.

 The app enclosed an appbar and different views as:

   - **LogIn/SignUp**
-    * Select a user to start playing (logIn)
+    * LogIn: Select a user to start playing
-    * Add a new user (signUp)
+    * SignUp: Add a new user

   - **Questions**
-    * Unanswered questions
+    * See: Unanswered questions
-    * Answered questions
+    * See: Answered questions

   - **New Questions**
     * You can add a new question

   - **Leaderboard**
-    * You see the board of players and their respective points
+    * You check the board of players and their respective points

 ## How to start the App?